Trump: The Kremlin Candidate?: Contents summary

 Investigative journalist John Sweeney delves into links between Trump associates and Russian officials.
 The documentary moves to different relevant locations including the United States, Russia, Lithuania, and armed conflict zones in Ukraine.
 Sweeney investigates the potential relationship between Donald Trump and Vladimir Putin.
 The documentary looks into the likelihood that cyberwarfare through Russian interference in the 2016 United States elections helped elect Trump as President of the United States.

 Intelligence commentators interviewed in the film include: CrowdStrike chief technology officer Dmitri Alperovitch, former acting CIA Director John E. McLaughlin, and The Plot to Hack America author Malcolm Nance.

 Those interviewed for historical context are Between East and West author Anne Applebaum, and Never Enough: Donald Trump and the Pursuit of Success author Michael D'Antonio.
 Politicians and advisers interviewed include: Tsargrad TV editor-in-chief Aleksandr Dugin, UK Independence Party member Nigel Farage, former Prime Minister of Russia Mikhail Kasyanov, Russian politician Konstantin Kosachev, and Trump political adviser Roger Stone.
 People appearing in archive footage include: Steve Bannon, Michael Flynn, Vladimir Putin, Rex Tillerson, and Donald Trump.

 Sweeney interviews Putin political adviser Aleksandr Dugin in Moscow and debates with him about Russian government respect for civil liberties.
 Author Michael D'Antonio provides background on his assessment of Trump's character, telling Sweeney Trump views himself as a superhero in a comic book.

-The film attempts to conclude if Trump may be able to be manipulated by Putin due to the possibility that Russian intelligence may possess a sex tape of Trump.
+The film attempts to conclude if Trump may be able to be manipulated by Putin due to the possibility that Russian intelligence may possess secretly filmed evidence of what Michael Cohen referred to as the "infamous pee tape", an unproven incident mentioned in the Steele dossier.
 Sweeney examines what may befall Putin and Trump's nations were their warm ties to diminish over time.
 The documentary attempts to examine how the relationship between Trump and Putin could impact national security in Europe and globally.